-Sometimes A&E and minor injuries departments will give a "walker boot" to people with sprained ankles.
-This may help initially with the pain, but it is important to not become reliant on this boot as this will make the ankle weaker and stiffer in the longer term.
+Sometimes A&E and minor injuries departments will give a "walker boot" to people with ankle fractures.
+This may initially help with the pain, but it is important to not become reliant on the boot as it will make the ankle weaker and stiffer in the longer term.

 The boot should be removed at regular intervals and discarded as soon as it is no longer helping.
-Keep yourself hydrated and mobile as reduced mobility from ankle sprains can increase the risk of a blood clot in the leg or chest.
+Keep yourself hydrated and mobile as reduced mobility from ankle fractures can increase the risk of a blood clot in the leg or chest.
 Symptoms such as leg pain or swelling, shortness of breath, coughing up blood, chest pain or feeling faint require you to attend A&E urgently.